BilkentCompGen/gencore/README.md

 ## Overview

 **GenCore** is a cutting-edge tool designed for the comparison of genomic sequences.
-Unlike traditional genomic comparison methods that rely on hashing techniques, **GenCore** utilizes Locally Consistent Parsing (LCP), a novel approach that processes strings recursively to identify cores adhering to the LCP rules.
+Unlike traditional genomic comparison methods that rely on hashing techniques, **GenCore** utilizes [*Locally Consistent Parsing (LCP)*](https://github.com/BilkentCompGen/lcptools), a novel approach that processes strings recursively.
-These cores enable highly accurate comparison of genomes to evaluate distances and ultimately construct phylogenetic trees.
+This technique allows for the identification of genomic cores that are more representative in sequence composition and structure, leading to highly accurate comparisons when evaluating genetic distances and constructing phylogenetic trees.

 ## Features

 - **Genome Comparison**: Efficiently compare genomes using distance metrics.

-- **Distance Matrix Calculation**: Compute various similarity metrics including Jaccard, Dice, and normalized vector similarity.
+- **Distance Matrix Calculation**: Compute various similarity metrics including Jaccard and Dice.

 - **Multi-threading Support**: Leverage multiple threads for faster processing.

-- **Flexible Input Formats**: Support for FASTA (`.fa`), FASTQ (gzipped) (`.fq.gz`), and BAM (`.bam`) file formats.
+- **Flexible Input Formats**: Supports FASTA (`.fa`), gzipped FASTQ (`.fq.gz`), and BAM (`.bam`) file formats.

 - **Core Management**: Read and write core files for streamlined genomic analysis.